ubilabs/google-maps-react-hooks/README.md

 __mapContainer__ (_optional property_)

-A reference to the component that displays the map.
+A reference to the HTML element that displays the map.
 Without the mapContainer provided, no visual map will be displayed.

 ```Typescript